 Except under certain circumstances, you have the right to inspect and copy medical and billing records about you.
 A request must be made in writing to inspect and copy your records.
 If you ask for paper or electronic copies of this information, we will provide this for you usually within 30 days of your request.
 We may charge you a reasonable, cost-based fee for copying and mailing.

 If you believe that information in your record is incorrect or incomplete, you have the right to ask us to correct the existing information or correct the missing information.
+Your request must be made in writing and sent to Tower Imaging, LLC., 2700 University Square Drive Tampa, FL 33612, (Attn: Privacy Officer).
 Under certain circumstances, we may deny your request.

 You have a right to ask for a list of instances to whom and why we have used or disclosed your medical information for reasons other than your treatment, payment for services furnished to you, our health care operations, or disclosures you give us authorization to make for six years prior to the date of your request.
 If you ask for this information from us more than once every twelve months, we may charge you a reasonable, cost-based fee.